Daniel7Ionescu/boardgame-cafe-reservation/README.md

 ---
 ### What is this
 A Spring Boot web app serving APIs for a reservation system for board game cafés to manage table bookings, game library inventories, and special game night events:
-- a Customer can create an account
-- a Customer can create a Reservation for a certain date and a number of people
+- a Reservation can be created for a certain date and a number of people
-- if the cafe can accomodate it, then a Session is created that the Customer and party can attend
+- if the cafe can accomodate it, then a Session is created
-- the cafe can also create special events, a type of Session, that Customers can reserve a seat to
+- the cafe can also create sessions that are special events, they can be joined via Reservation

 ---
 ### Info